-Mumbai: Raj Thackeray-led Maharashtra Navnirman Sena will contest forthcoming elections on its own without forging any alliance, a senior party leader said on Sunday.
+Mumbai: Raj Thackeray-led Maharashtra Navnirman Sena will contest forthcoming elections on its own without forging any alliance, a senior party leader said today.

 "If political parties truly want to develop Maharashtra, they should contest elections independently and not go in for any kind of alliance.
 But do these parties have the courage to face the truth and go in without an alliance?..
 MNS will contest the elections independently," said senior party leader Bala Nandgaonkar.